B. Alan Wallace and Glen Svensson

 The following eight-week retreats:

-Alternatively, applicants may listen to the following recordings of week-long retreats sponsored and available from the Santa Barbara Institute for Consciousness Studies
+Alternatively, applicants may listen to any of the following recordings of week-long retreats sponsored and available from the Santa Barbara Institute for Consciousness Studies

 It is essential to learn the ethical training corresponding to each level of Buddhist practice: shravakayana, bodhisattvayana, and vajrayana.
 An excellent explanation of these different dimensions of Buddhist ethics can be found in: Perfect Conduct: Ascertaining the Three Vows, by Pema Wangyi Gyalpo (Author), Gyurme Samdrub (Translator), Sangye Khandro (Translator).